 DOWNTOWN HISTORY WALKING TOUR

 Enjoy a chance to stretch your legs between birding tours and learn more about Burns history.
 This walking tour covers 16 blocks in the downtown area of Burns and focuses on many of the 100+ year old buildings still in use.
 You will visit and get a brief historical sketch about each building on your path.
-Finish your tour with a visit to the Harney County Historical Society Museum, open Friday and Saturday from 10 to 4. *Free, but please pre-register by adding this tour to your shopping cart.
+Finish your tour with a visit to the Harney County Historical Society Museum, open Thursday, 2 to 8, and Friday and Saturday from 10 to 4. *Free, but MUST Pre-register by adding this tour to your shopping cart.

 Departs from: Harney County Library – 80 W ‘D’ St., Burns, OR 97720